 With any sort of process that involves extreme temperature variations there are risks.
 We take every precaution to ensure the success of every load we process.
 This does not mean we cannot have a part fail using our process, extreme cold is an excellent way to find material weaknesses.
 For this reason we require every customer sending us materials for cryogenic processing to enclose a signed copy of our release form.
 When you sign and enclose this form with your parts you are accepting responsibility for any damage that could possibly occur during the process.
 Your parts will not be run until we receive a signed original copy of the release, be sure to enclose it with your parts to avoid processing delays.
 The release form can be found HERE.

-Our Pricing is done by two different methods, per cubic inch and per item.
-We feel this is the best way to service customers that only want a few items done such as cables or tubes, and at the same time offer a quick and easy way for our customers to calculate the cost of getting numerous items of various sizes done.
-We do not price by the pound, this method works well for companies that process steel but it is not the fairest way to price electronic parts due to the huge variations in volume/weight.
+Our Pricing is done by three different methods, per cubic inch, per item and in special cases by weight.
+We feel this is the best way to service customers that only want a few items done such as cables or small parts, and at the same time offer a quick and easy way for our customers to calculate the cost of getting numerous items of various sizes done.
+We do not price by the pound normally, this method is only used when treating an item which is small but very heavy, such as a transformer.

 Our Prices Per Item:

 - Interconnect: $35.00 per pair up to 2M long and 10mm Dia.

 - Speaker Cable: $55.00 per pair up to 2M long and 20mm Dia.

 - Phono Cable: $20.00 ea.